gkorpal/gkorpal.github.io/_pages/book-list.md

 ---

 {% include base_path %}
-Following are some of the books that I would recommend reading (hopefully people would be able to find the latest editions in libraries or on Google) :
+Following are some of the books that I would recommend reading (inspired by the [Chicago undergraduate mathematics bibliography](https://github.com/ystael/chicago-ug-math-bib)).

 * [Popular Maths and Fiction](#popular-maths-and-fiction)
 * [Biographies and Autobiographies](#biographies-and-autobiographies)